-The MAXQ3180 supports two meter pulse outputs.
-These outputs can be configured for either active positive or active negative pulses by means of the POPOL bit in the OPMODE1 register.
-When triggered, the pulse goes to its active state and remains there for a period of time defined by the PLS1\WD or PLS2\WD register, and then returns to the inactive state (unless triggered again).
+The MAXQ3181 supports one meter pulse output.
+This output can be configured for either active positive or active negative pulses by means of the POPOL bit in the OPMODE1 register.
+When triggered, the pulse goes to its active state and remains there for a period of time defined by the PLS1\WD register, and then returns to the inactive state (unless triggered again).

-The PLS1\WD and PLS2\WD registers contain the time in ADC frame periods that the pulses remain in the active state when triggered.
-By default, these registers contain decimal 156 (0x9C) giving, at the default frame rate, a pulse width of 50ms.
+The PLS1\WD register contains the time in ADC frame periods that the pulses remain in the active state when triggered.
+By default, this register contains decimal 156 (0x9C) giving, at the default frame rate, a pulse width of 50ms.